My Approach & Experience

 Many people living with long-term health conditions experience anxiety, low mood, uncertainty about the future, or changes in how they see themselves and their lives.
 Therapy can provide a space to explore these experiences and develop ways of coping with the emotional impact that physical health difficulties can bring.

-Many of these experiences can feel isolating, but they are also understandable responses to life events and pressures.
-Therapy offers a space to begin making sense of these experiences and to develop new ways of responding to them.
+Even when things feel isolating, these experiences are understandable responses to life events and pressures.
+Therapy offers a safe space to begin making sense of these experiences and to develop new ways of responding.

 Professional Experience

-I have experience supporting adults across a range of settings, working with people facing anxiety, trauma-related difficulties, panic, and low mood.
-My work has involved helping individuals understand how their experiences have shaped the way they think, feel and respond to the world around them.
+I have experience supporting adults across a range of settings, helping people navigate anxiety, trauma, panic, and low mood.
+My work focuses on helping individuals understand how their experiences have shaped the way they think, feel, and respond to the world around them.

-Alongside my professional experience, I also bring personal insight through lived experience.
-This helps me understand some of the challenges that long-term health conditions can bring, and the impact they can have on daily life.
+Alongside my professional experience, I also bring personal insight through lived experience, which helps me understand the challenges that long-term health conditions can bring and the impact they have on daily life.

 Ongoing Learning and Development